MicrosoftDocs/learn/learn-pr/powershell/introduction-to-powershell/includes/1-introduction.md

 Whether you're part of an operations team or a development team that's adopting DevOps principles, PowerShell can help.
 You can use it to address a variety of tasks, such as managing cloud resources and continuous integration and continuous delivery (CI/CD).
 PowerShell offers many helpful commands, but you can expand its capabilities at any time by installing modules.

-When you install PowerShell, you can evaluate its features to see if it's a fit for your team.
+When you install PowerShell, you can evaluate its features to see if it's a good fit for your team.

 ## Learning objectives